lilmond/RoCL-2/README.md

 # NOTICE
-This program has been deprecated due to Roblox security updates.
+This program has been deprecated due to Roblox security updates and web browsers enhancing their securities.
 This is for educational purposes only.

 # RoCL-2
 Please don't hack people.
 It's illegal!